-6. License applicants must present written evidence that they qualify for a license.
+License applicants must present written evidence that they qualify for a license.
 The sufficiency of an applicant’s evidence is within the discretion of the town administrative staff.

-Number; Classification: Due to the location of the town within a watershed area, the town council shall impose limits on the total number of Class A, B, C, and F dog licenses issued by resolution.
-The number of licenses shall be reviewed annually and may be increased or decreased upon a finding by the town council in regard to licensee compliance and consideration of the watershed
+Number; Classification: Due to the location of the town within a watershed area, the Town Council shall impose limits on the total number of Class A, B, C, and F dog licenses issued by resolution.
+The number of licenses shall be reviewed annually and may be increased or decreased upon a finding by the Town Council in regard to licensee compliance and consideration of the watershed.

 Classifications: There shall be classes of dog licenses as follows: